The Archaeological Site of the Lyceum of Aristotle in Athens

 Note: Plato’s teacher had been Socrates

 During the same period, Alexander the Great was conquering the eastern part of the known world at the time.
-Pytheas the Massaliotis discovered the western part of Europe, the British islands, Scandinavia, Iceland all the way to the Baltic Sea.
+Pytheas the Massaliotis discovered the western part of Europe, the British islands, Scandinavia, Iceland to the Baltic Sea.
 Aristotle in Athens managed to conquer and map human knowledge and science in his books.
 There was a great desire in the spirit of Greeks to reach the limits of the land and knowledge.

 A painting of Great Alexander's death by Carl Theodor von Piloty, Neue Pinakothek Munchen